Discovering and Exploiting Sparse Rewards in a Learned Behavior Space: Method

 \looseness=-1 Once the dataset $DS$ has been collected, it is split into two sub-datasets: the \emph{training dataset} $DS_{\text{Train}}$ and the \emph{validation dataset} $DS_{\text{Val}}$.
 For each training episode, the \gls{ae} is trained on the $DS_{\text{Train}}$.
 At the end of each training epoch on $DS_{\text{Train}}$, the model validation error is calculated on $D_{\text{Val}}$.
 The training episode is stopped if the error increases for 3 consecutive epochs.

-\looseness=-1 As stated in Sec. \ref{sec:method}, the \gls{ae} is trained less frequently the longer the search is performed; the same strategy employed in the AURORA method (\cite{cully2019autonomous}).
-This allows to adapt the frequency of the training to the maturity of the learned \gls{bs}, while saving time and computational resources with respect to training the \gls{ae} at fixed intervals.
-Moreover, by training less frequently, the possible overfitting of the \gls{ae} on the data present in the archives is limited.
+\looseness=-1 As stated in Sec. \ref{sec:method}, the \gls{ae} is trained less frequently the longer the search is performed; the same strategy is employed in the AURORA method \citep{cully2019autonomous}.
+This allows adapting the frequency of the training to the maturity of the learned \gls{bs}, while saving time and computational resources with respect to training the \gls{ae} at fixed intervals.
 This shifting training regime is obtained by performing the training process every $TI$ exploration steps.
 At the beginning of the search, \gls{name} sets $TI = 1$.
 Its value is then increased by $1$ every time a training episode is performed.

-\looseness=-1 Finally, at the end of each training episode, the behavior descriptor of all the policies present in the archives and in the populations is updated with the new descriptors generated by the retrained \gls{ae}.
-This allows to keep the behavior descriptors and the novelty measurements of the policies consistent and meaningful.
+Finally, at the end of each training episode, the behavior descriptor of all the policies present in the archives and in the populations is updated with the new descriptors generated by the retrained \gls{ae}.
+This keeps the behavior descriptors and the novelty measurements of the policies consistent and meaningful.